 The video, released in September, was recorded during one of the company’s weekly all-hands meetings.
 It includes a clip of Brin admitting that he found the election results “deeply offensive”:

 “Let’s face it, most people here are pretty upset and pretty sad because of the election.
 Myself, as an immigrant and refugee, I certainly find this election deeply offensive and I know many of you do too.”

 While any observer can deduce that this is evidence of a leftist bias impacting the company’s operations, a spokesperson for Google denied such an assertion, noting that the meeting was an event for employees to “express their own personal views in the aftermath of a long and divisive election season.”
 The cherry on top in the media statement was the claim that “our products are built for everyone.”

 Virtue-signaling in Silicon Valley is just as bad in Tinseltown.
 Thespians, filmmakers, musicians, and Hollywood moguls view themselves as the nation’s conscience and moral superiors.
 Yet, the barrage of reports shining a negative light on the overall industry suggests these actors and singers would be better off uttering the words written for them rather than trying to formulate their own thoughts.

 Schadenfreude isn’t a positive emotion.
 That said, when you keep finding out the innumerable transgressions in Washington, Silicon Valley, Hollywood, and other regions inhabited by society’s elite, you cannot help feel some pleasure from their misfortunes.
 For too long, they have treated anyone who doesn’t think like them with contempt.
-They have finally gotten a taste of their own medicine.We value your comments!
-Please weigh in on our comment section below.
+They have finally gotten a taste of their own medicine.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com